hypriot/rpi-node/README.md

 # rpi-node
-Docker Image packaging for Node.js, used for Raspberry Pi
+Raspberry Pi comptible Docker baseimage with Nodejs preinstalled.

+Run all the commands from within the project root directory.

-### build the Docker Image
+#### Build the Docker Image
 ```bash
 make build
 ```

-### run the Docker Image and get version of installed Node.js
+#### Run the Docker Image and get the version of the installed Nodejs
 ```bash
 make version
 ```

-### push Docker Image to Docker Hub
+#### Push the Docker Image to the Docker Hub
-* First, use a `docker login` with username, password and email address
+* First use a `docker login` with username, password and email address
-* Second, push Docker Image to the official Docker Hub
+* Second push the Docker Image to the official Docker Hub
 ```bash
 make push
 ```